-Founded for tax reasons in January 2012, Suspicious Developments is a thinly veiled corporate front for the game development ventures of Tom Francis.
-It or they or he... is or are or is making a stealth puzzle game named Gunpoint.
-You can contact it or them or him at email@example.com.
+Founded for tax reasons in January 2012, Suspicious Developments is a thinly veiled corporate front for the game development efforts of Tom Francis, including Gunpoint, Floating Point, and Heat Signature.

 After eight years as a games journalist and two as a part time developer, I have decided what I think of games: I like them.
 I’ve also figured out some of the reasons I like them, some of the reasons I sometimes don’t, and which of these things I really care about.

 I’m far enough through making my own game, Gunpoint, to get a feel for which of these things I can actually do.
 But I’m still new at this.
 A lot of them are things I figured out during development, and Gunpoint itself doesn’t reflect them all.
 So this is a mission statement: a way for me to be specific and public about what I’d like to do in games, and how I plan to do it. (more…)

 BATH, UNITED KINGDOM – June 8, 2012 – Suspicious Developments, acclaimed developer of nothing so far, today announced a comprehensive overhaul of its brand and image.
 The centrepiece of the radical new look is a bold logo update that dramatically refreshes its January 2012 predecessor, designed by experimental UK startup m.bezl for a reported £1.3 million. (more…)

 BATH, UNITED KINGDOM – January 24, 2012 – UK game developer Suspicious Developments today announced that it exists.
 The news marks a major upturn in the firm’s previously disappointing existence results, and a year-on-year existence increase of divide by zero error.